Abington’s A.C.T.I.V.E. Academy Hosts Annual Thank You Breakfast

 The Office of Rep. Madeleine Dean

 Another learning opportunity within the A.C.T.I.V.E.
 Academy program is the ability to practice foodservice skills and business management.
 Throughout the school year, students prepare and serve coffee orders for teachers and staff around the Senior High, as well as in the Administration Building, where they also deliver Chartwells-prepared lunches on a monthly basis.
 The skillsets learned in these roles year-round provided the perfect foundation for the students to then host the Thank You Breakfast for those same business partners who have helped them learn and grow throughout the year.

-At the breakfast, students greeted attendees, prepared coffee orders and served a breakfast spread that included bagels, pastries and fresh fruit.
+At the breakfast, which was also attended by Dr. Amy Sichel and other members of Administration, students greeted attendees, prepared coffee orders and served a breakfast spread that included bagels, pastries and fresh fruit.
 There was also ample time to mingle with the special guests before program teachers Mrs. Kathy Rafter and Ms. Cara Gimbel took a moment to wish a proud farewell to the Academy’s graduating seniors – many of whom are moving on to careers and even college, attending schools such as East Stroudsburg University and Temple University.